 Shame on me here, cause before I arrived in Bocairente I didn´t even know there were caves near it.
 I´ve heard the city was charming, but my plan was to walk around for a while, no more than that.
-However, my short city tour ended up being so interesting, that I suggest you visit all the historical sites Bocairent has to offer.
-In this post, I will only briefly show you what I liked the most along the way.
-Let´s start with the caves…
+However, my short city tour ended up being so interesting, that I suggest you visit all the historical sites Bocairente has to offer.

 The Moorish Caves

 The Moorish Caves are a group of artificial caves with window-like openings.
-It is the most complex and numerous group of cave windows in the area.
-Comprising over 50 windows with access to an equal number of chambers, distributed on 3-4 different levels.
+It is the most complex and numerous group of cave windows in the area with over 50 windows leading to an equal number of chambers and distributed on 3-4 different levels.

-Similar examples of the cave-windows can be found in places populated by the tamazigth (Berber) tribes in the pre-Saharan area of the Maghreb.
-French historians have identified these caves as primitive forms of what later become collective granary buildings, called agadir (in Morocco) or gorfas (in Tunisia), and which were in use up until the turn of the 20th century.
+By the way, similar examples of the cave-windows can be found around the world.
+They used to be discovered in places, populated by the tamazigth (Berber) tribes in the pre-Saharan area of the Maghreb.
+French historians have identified these caves as primitive forms of what later became collective granary buildings, called agadir (in Morocco) or gorfas (in Tunisia), and which were in use up until the turn of the 20th century.

 The Colomer Caves

-There is also a small exposition at The Colomer Caves, where you could watch a documentary and get more historical data.
-Unlike the Moorish Caves, these are smaller and were reformed into so-called interpretation center.
+Don´t miss The Colomer Caves!
+This location was adopted for a small exposition where you could watch a documentary and get more of the historical data.
+Unlike the Moorish Caves, these are smaller and were reformed into so-called interpretation

 Like most of the caves located in the Medieval Quarter of Bocairent, this one was carved out of the rock manually.
 It used to be an obligatory stop when entering the town.
 On market days traders had to pay the corresponding tax to the collector, called “el consumer”, who would shelter from the inclement weather inside this cave.